DANS-KNAW/easy-bag-store/docs/tutorial.md

 1. Add the updated bag:

+        #!bash
-        easy-bag-store add sample-updated
+        easy-bag-store add -u d01fd36f-181c-419a-90eb-bbc7230d6a86 sample-updated Again, we are forcing a specific UUID for convenience.

 2. Retrieve it again from the bag store:

+        #!bash
-        easy-bag-store get -d out <bag-id of sample-updated>
+        easy-bag-store get -d out-updated d01fd36f-181c-419a-90eb-bbc7230d6a86

-3. Verify that `sample-updated-unpruned` and `out/sample-updated` are equal
+3. Verify that `sample-updated-unpruned` and `out-updated/sample-updated` are equal

+        #!bash
-        diff -r sample-updated-unpruned out/sample-updated

-   Again, if you see any output from the last command, that means the directories are different and something went wrong.
+        diff -r sample-updated-unpruned out-updated/sample-updated Again, if you see any output from the last command, that means the directories are different and something went wrong.

    As you can see, the `get` subcommand will, by default, also complete the bag by fetching any files that were pruned away before.
 You can also skip the "completing" step with the `-s` option.
 You may then use the `complete` subcommand to complete the bag after retrieval from the bag store.

 #### Other operations and commands
 You have now seen the most important bag store operations in action: `ADD`, `ENUM` and `GET`.
-The command line tool implements these as the subcommands `add`, `enum` and `get`/`stream`.
-Furthermore, you have seen the utility subcommands `prune` and `complete` that help you convert between virtually-valid and valid bags.
+The command line tool implements these as the subcommands `add`, `enum` and `get`/`stream`, respectively.
+Furthermore, you have seen the utility subcommands
+`prune` and `complete` that help you convert between virtually-valid and valid bags.
 For a list of all the available subcommands
 type:

+    #!bash
     easy-bag-store --help

 For more exceptional situations the bag store allows you to `DEACTIVATE` a bag.
 This will mark it as hidden, while you can still reference files in it.
 The main use case for this operation is, when you turn out to have created an incorrect version history for a sequence of bags, which can of course not be amended by adding more versions.
-A planned tutorial in [`easy-bag-index`] will explain this feature.
+A planned tutorial in [easy-bag-index] will explain this feature.
 It should probably not be used for anything else.

 Support for an `ERASE` operation, which will overwrite the contents of a file with a tombstone message is also planned.
 This operation is also *not* intended for regular use cases, but rather for situations where there is a strict legal